JZamora1108/Portfolio/README.md

 # About
 My name is Jesse Zamora.
-I have been in the analytical field for 6 years.
-I started to really enjoy numbers when I was working for Gallup as a sample manager analyst.
-My job was to make sure that we had enough numbers to call between all of the call centers.
-It was a lot of fun to manage how many employees we had working, how many numbers to dial and when to open up the project by time zone.
-From there I have become consumed by analytics and thoroughly enjoy what I am doing as I continue my analytical journey with Woodmen Life!
+I have been in the data analytical field for 6 years.
+I have recently graduated with a MS in Data Science.
+I really enjoy working with programming languages like Python R and SQL to assisnt in things like analysis, forecasting and planning.
+Outside of work I like to spend time with my family, golf, play cards with friends and chess.

 # Work Projects
 *nba_shots_analysis*